nextcloud/neon/README.md

 Trying to make everything re-usable is a major goal of this project, as we want to close the gap between platforms and functionalities and make development of new clients and apps enjoyable and fast.
 Developing a new Nextcloud client can be as easy as adding some UI and then necessary state management, everything else is taken care of for you.

+## Contributing

+Checkout our [contributing docs](./docs/contributing.md) to get started with developing with Neon.

 ## Development and support

 We have a Matrix space where you can ask questions: https://matrix.to/#/#nextcloud-neon:matrix.org